singhgagandeepgs/gagandeep-ucw-2318246/README.md

 **Project Title**: Understanding the Summary Statistics of Water Systems Operating Permits at the City of Vancouver

 **Objective**: The core objective of this descriptive analysis is to answer some significant descriptive business questions for comprehensive insights and enable data-driven decision-making through the summarization of the key characteristics and trends.
 These insights will help the city increase operational efficiency and enhance public service delivery.
-Q.1. sdf

 *Q.1.
 How many systems in each category are currently Active vs. Inactive?*
   *Q.2.
 How many mechanical system owners are voluntarily participating in the Operating Permit program?*
   *Q.3.
 What is the current proportion of the four different types of mechanical systems?*
   *Q.4.
 What is the count of the permits renewed by month?*